-Many children have trouble eating, drinking and sleeping because of pain in the ear or throat after surgery.
-Pain may get worse around the fifth day after surgery.
+Many children experience headaches, throat pain, neck/jaw pain or ear pain after surgery.
 Pain medication may be needed for as long as 7-10 days.
-They may also complain of neck stiffness.
-If neck stiffness lasts more than 2-3 days after surgery or is severe/delayed, contact your surgeon.
+They may also complain of mild neck stiffness.
+If neck stiffness is severe and lasts more than 2-3 days after surgery, contact your surgeon.